gavinmcfarland/flex-gap-polyfill/README.md

 ## Known issues

 - No way to detect browsers which support flex-gap, so polyfill is always used.
-- Slight variation of percentage width of flex items (because of negative margin) mainly noticeable when using flex-wrap.
+- Slight variation in computed width of flex items when using percentages (because of negative margin on container), usually this is desirable though.

 ## Example